Dragon Ball Z Collectible Card Game: Promotional cards

+Distribution

 Limited and Unlimited: Score often printed their cards on "Limited Print Runs", which meant that it was on a separate production line that would be discontinued after an uncertain amount of time.
 The "Limited" cards were distinguished from "Unlimited" cards with a symbol of a Dragon in Z or the GT symbol in GT.
 The value of "Limited" cards are greater than Unlimited, and certain Sub-Sets that are in "Unlimited" booster packs (such as Broly sets), would be marked as "Limited" regardless.

 Booster Pack: A pack of cards containing ten, eleven, or twelve cards, usually with one rare card and a chance for a "Foil" card.

 Starter Deck: A deck of cards (preconstructed in Z), that always had a level 1-3 and High Tech/Backer card of a Main Personality (MP).
 In Z there were always one rare and one foil, and in GT there were always two rares and one foil.

 Booster Box: A box of booster packs, usually 24- or 36-card packs.

 Starter Deck Box: A box of starter decks.

 Additional cards in the sets include Personality cards, which are arguably the most important cards.
 Personality cards represent the various characters of the series, from warriors the likes of Goku and Cell, to supporting characters such as Oolong and Bulla.
 Sensei cards are modeled after the various martial arts teachers and leaders of the series, and hold a "side-deck" of sorts for the game.
 Drills were prominent in the Collectible Card Game and GT Trading Card Game, and were Non-Combat cards detailing training exercises.
 Mastery cards are a large part of most decks, relying on "Same Style Advantages" or "Tokui-Waza", to be most effective.
 Location/Battleground cards represented locales where battles and events in the series took place.